Basava Premanand: Activism

 Around 1975 Premanand started publicly denouncing the Indian godman Sathya Sai Baba, and devoted his life to exposing godmen and paranormal phenomena.
-He was arrested in 1986 by the police for marching, with 500 volunteers, towards Puttaparthi, the town where the guru's main ashram is located; in the same year he sued Sai Baba for materializing gold objects in violation of the Gold Control Act.
+He was arrested in 1986 by the police for marching, with 500 volunteers, towards Puttaparthi, the town where the guru's main ashram is located; in the same year he sued Sathya Sai Baba for materializing gold objects in violation of the Gold Control Act.
 The case was dismissed, whereupon Premanand put in an appeal on the ground that spiritual power is not a defence recognised in law, which was also unsuccessful.
-In 1993, he published his book Murders in Sai Baba's Bedroom, about the killing of six inmates at Sai Baba's ashram, which he claimed was overlooked by the authorities.
+In 1993, he published his book Murders in Sai Baba's Bedroom, about the killing of six inmates at Sathya Sai Baba's ashram, which he claimed was overlooked by the authorities.
 His allegations against Sai Baba further include sexual and economic offences.
-Premanand claimed that he survived four murder attempts and bore injuries from beatings for his activism, and was known as one of Sai Baba's most vocal critics.
+Premanand claimed that he survived four murder attempts and bore injuries from beatings for his activism, and was known as one of Sathya Sai Baba's most vocal critics.

 Premanand used his skills as an amateur magician to try to give a natural explanation for some of the alleged miracles of gurus and godmen.
 Guru Busters, the documentary by the British filmmaker Robert Eagle, features Premanand displaying and teaching his own interpretation and explanation for many supposedly supernatural stunts, such as levitation, flesh-piercing and live burials.
 He took an active part in the Vigyan Yatra ("Rally for Science") organised by Maharashtra Lok Vidnyan in 1982 to popularise science and scientific thinking, as well as in the Bharat Jan Vigyan Jatha held in 1987 espousing the same cause.
 He is also credited with the formation of the Maharashtra Andhashraddha Nirmoolan Samiti (ANiS) in 1989.

 On 7 February 1997, Premanand founded the Federation of Indian Rationalist Associations, which tours Indian villages to spread his natural explanations of gurus and fakirs whom he considered frauds or self-deceived.
 He was the convener of Indian CSICOP, a Tamil Nadu-based skeptic group which is an affiliate of CSICOP.
 He was the owner-publisher-editor of the monthly magazine The Indian Skeptic, which "publishes articles on the scientific investigation of apparently paranormal occurrences with a special emphasis on cases from India".

-Once referred to in a BBC anti-guru show as India's leading guru-buster, Premanand has "been honoured by the government with its highest award for the promotion of scientific values among the public."
+Once referred to in a BBC anti-guru show as India's leading guru-buster, Premanand was "honoured by the government with its highest award for the promotion of scientific values among the public."